Where the Streets Have No Name: Music video

-The video begins with an aerial shot of a block in Los Angeles, and clips of radio broadcasts are heard with DJs stating that U2 is planning on performing a concert downtown and expecting crowds of 30,000 people.
-Police show up to the set and inform the band's crew of the security issue that the film shoot is causing.

-Two minutes into the video, U2 are seen on the roof of a liquor store at the corner of 7th St. and S. Main St., and perform "Where the Streets Have No Name" to a large crowd of people standing in the streets surrounding the building.
-Towards the end of the song, the police tell the crew that the performance is about to be shut down, and eventually police walk onto the roof while the crowd are booing the police.
+The video opens with an aerial shot of a city block in Downtown Los Angeles, with voice-overs from radio DJs saying U2 will be filming a music video in public, and large crowds are expected to be in attendance.
+Police show up to the set and inform the band's crew of the security issue that the video shoot is causing.
+Two minutes into the video, U2 perform "Where the Streets Have No Name" atop the roof of a one-story building, with large crowds of people in the audience on the adjacent streets.
+Towards the end of the song, Bono informs the crowd that the video shoot is being shut down, which is met by booing from the crowd, while police officers approach the roof.

 The video for "Where the Streets Have No Name" was directed by Meiert Avis and produced by Michael Hamlyn and Ben Dossett.
-The band attracted over 1,000 people during the video's filming, which took place on the rooftop of a liquor store in Downtown Los Angeles on 27 March 1987.
-The band's performance on a rooftop in a public place was a reference to the Beatles' final concert, as depicted in the film Let It Be.
+The band attracted over 1,000 people during the video's filming, which took place on the rooftop of a liquor store at 7th Street and Main Street in Downtown Los Angeles on 27 March 1987.
+The band's performance on a rooftop in a public place was a reference to the Beatles' final concert, as depicted in the 1970 film Let It Be.

 During the shoot U2 played an eight-song set, which included four performances of "Where the Streets Have No Name".
-Prior to filming, a week was spent reinforcing the roof of the liquor store to ensure it would not collapse if it were to be intruded by a group of fans.
+Prior to filming, a week was spent reinforcing the roof of the liquor store to ensure that it would not collapse if it were to be intruded by a group of fans.
 A backup generator was put on the roof so the shooting could continue in the event that the authorities shut off the power on the primary generator, which happened during filming.

 The depiction of the police attempting to shut down the filming due to safety concerns actually happened during filming, just as seen in the video.
 Hamlyn was almost arrested following a confrontation with the police.
 According to Avis, the events depicted in the video show what actually happened that day "almost in real time", and that "getting busted was an integral part of the plan."
-Band manager Paul McGuinness revealed in 2007 that much of the confrontation with the police was exaggerated; the group were hoping to get shut down by the authorities in order to dramatize the music video, but the police continually gave them extensions for shooting the video.
-In the background of the video is a sign for The Million Dollar Hotel, which was rebuilt to create some interest, in case no one showed up at the film shoot.
+Band manager Paul McGuinness revealed in 2007 that much of the confrontation with the police was exaggerated; the group were hoping to get shut down by the authorities in order to dramatise the music video, but the police continually gave them extensions for shooting the video.
+The Cecil Hotel is featured prominently in the background of the video.
 Although the video is of a live performance, the audio used is from the studio-recorded version of the song.
 The video won the Grammy Award for Best Performance Music Video at the 1989 Grammy Awards.